Low-Carb Vegetarian Chile Rellenos Bake

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe is good for any phase of the South Beach Diet or any type of low-carb eating plan.
+This Low-Carb Chile Rellenos Bake is good for any phase of the South Beach Diet or any type of low-carb eating plan.
 South Beach would recommend low-fat dairy products while other low-carb eating plans would use full-fat dairy.

 Find More Recipes Like This One: